RobGrimm/PyPatPho/README.md

 A phonological pattern generator.
 Input phonological forms using the [CELEX]() database phoneme inventory, and PyPatPho will convert this to either a binary or real-valued vector representation, which can then be used as input to, for example, machine learning algorithms.
 This code is based on the [PatPho Paper](http://blclab.org/wp-content/uploads/2013/02/patpho.pdf) by [Li](http://blclab.org/ping-li/) and [Macwhinney](http://psyling.psy.cmu.edu/).

 Because the word vectors are created in a similar way, similar-sounding things will be in the same place in the vector space, which is illustrated by the figure below.
-As seen in this figure, words that rhyme are tightly clustered together, which proves that they have a high degree of similarity.
+As seen in this figure, words that rhyme are tightly clustered together, which illustrates that they have a high degree of similarity.

 ![bh-sne visualization of phonological vector space](/rhymes.png?raw=true "bh-sne visualization of vector space")